FIXED: Frustratingly Easy Domain Generalization with Mixup: Experimental Evaluation

 \subsubsection{Baselines and Implementation Details}

 For the experiments using ResNet-18, i.e., Office-Home and PACS datasets, and Digits-DG dataset that uses DTN as the backbone following~\cite{liang2020we}, we re-implement several recent strong comparison methods by extending the DomainBed~\cite{gulrajani2020search} codebase for fair study.
 For the algorithms that are not implemented by ourselves, we copy their results from their papers when the settings are the same.
 Our reproductions are marked with *.
 We select the best model via results on validation datasets.
-Specifically, we split each source domain with a ratio of $8:2$ for training and validation following DomainBed and report average results of three trials\footnote{The ratio $8:2$ is suggested by DomainBed and recent works for fair comparisons.
-We note that several methods adopted $9:1$ or $8:1$ which involves more training data that are easier to perform better.
+Specifically, we split each source domain with a ratio of $8:2$ for training and validation following DomainBed and report average results of three trials\footnote{The ratio $8:2$ is suggested by DomainBed for fairness.
+Several methods adopted $9:1$ which involves more training data that are easier to perform better.
 In these cases, our method still outperforms them.}.